 Stay close to home or travel to another country.
-Wherever you roam IOverlander has got your back for finding places to boondock.
+Wherever you roam IOverlander has got your back for finding places to boondock aka camp for free.
 You can use IOverlander to search for free campsites on your computer or download the app to use on your smartphone.

 It also gives you the option to search for many other useful RV amenities.
 Propane, fuel stations, overnight parking, mechanics, and dump stations are just a few of the things you can find in a snap.
 The best way to find free campsites is to select “wild camping” from the filters.
 There are also many inexpensive places included when you search for “established campgrounds”.

 I recently came across FreeRoam and think it should be in more people’s arsenal.
 You don’t hear about it nearly as often as Campendium, but it has a lot to offer.
-In addition to plenty of free camping spots, you can also use it for trip planning.
+In addition to plenty of places you can camp for free, you can also use it for trip planning.
 Decide where you want to start and end and you can find sites along your route.

 To find free campsites, make sure you put $0 as the maximum per night.
 It also lets you see helpful things like cell coverage, crowding (which it breaks down by the time of year), noise, and shade available at the site.

 FreeRoam doesn’t provide as many details about what kind/size rig can make it.
 This is a major drawback, but for more popular locations, reviews and photos could give you a good idea.
 The most important thing is to remember to always scout the road before driving down it with your RV.
 Just in case.